-= What was the person doing just before the incident?
+nt What was the person doing just before the incident?
 (What was going on?
 Who else was present?)
-Antecedent Table and a state ece John was sat quietly ij 4 Where did it happen?
-NU_1000000000000000000000000000000000000 The dining room What did What did you see happen?
+Antecedent John was sat quietly Where did it happen?
+The dining room What did you see happen?
 A female resident walked and was talking loudly.
 John began to shout at her telling her to 'shut up'.
 The other resident carried on talking loudly.
 John stood up, went over to her and attempted to hit her.
-What was the person saving/doing at the time of the incident?
 What was the person saying/doing at the time of the incident?
 He shouted 'Shut up'.
-He rubbed his head and looked upset The street of the street in the street of th How long did the incident last?
-3 minutes 77 1160 1 1 1 0 6 (10 (0 11) 1 10 11 11 11 11 11 How difficult was the problem? $5/10$ (0 = no problem to 10 = extremely difficult) How did the person appear at the time of the incident?
-Tick all that apply) - Angry Despairing Physically unwell Anxious Frightened Restless Vio Bored Frustrated ✓ Sad ehs Content Happy Worried Depressed Irritable ✓ Other m Depressed Irritable ✓ Other How was the situation resolved?
+He rubbed his head and looked upset How long did the incident last?
+3 minutes H How difficult was the problem? $5/10$ (0 = no problem to 10 = extremely difficult) How did the person appear at the time of the incident?
+Tick all that apply) Angry Despairing Physically unwell one Anxious Frightened Restless Bored Frustrated Sad avi Bored Frustrated ✓ Sad Content Happy Worried Behaviour: Depressed Irritable ✓ Other How was the situation resolved?
 (What did you say or do?
 What did others say/do?
-What happened S next?
-What happened to the person's behaviour?) enc Two staff members separated them.
-They told him firmly and calmly that he should not hit anyone and they 3 escorted him to a quieter area of the home.
-Consequences Staff sat with John and asked him what was upsetting him.
-He did not reply but within 5 minutes he was calm and was having a friendly chat ů What have you learned about the person? (eg. Likes/dislikes/preferences) John likes to eat in a quiet room John does not like noise John responds well to one to one interaction When he is upset he starts rubbing his head 5 Have you learned anything new about the resident?
-Yes / No 00 Have you learned anything new about the resident?
-Would this information be useful for other people to know?
+What happened ses next?
+What happened to the person's behaviour?) en Two staff members separated them.
+They told him firmly and calmly that he should not hit anyone and they Consequences escorted him to a quieter area of the home.
+Staff sat with John and asked him what was upsetting him.
+He did not reply but within 5 minutes he was calm Suo and was having a friendly chat Ŭ What have you learned about the person? (eg. Likes/dislikes/preferences) what have you learned about the person: (eg. Likes/dislikes/preferences) John likes to eat in a quiet room John does not like noise John responds well to one to one interaction When he is upset he starts rubbing his head 5 Have you learned anything new about the resident?
+Yes / No Discovery Would this information be useful for other people to know?
 Could this knowledge be used to prevent similar behaviour happening again?
-Yes / No isc Could this knowledge be used to prevent similar behaviour happening again?
-Yes / No - How will you share this information with others? venera.
-Does this information need to go into a care plan?
-Yes
+Yes / No Yes / No ٥ How will you share this information with others?
+Describe information good to go into a care plan?
+Ves